 Pros:

-- More able to raise money through the issue of ordinary shares and by borrowing.
+• More able to raise money through private investment and/or by borrowing.

 Cons: